Frequently Asked Questions

 Who will be testifying?

-There will be several expert witnesses on each side.
-There will also be big name executives.
-Epic’s founder and CEO Tim Sweeney is scheduled to take the stand, as is Apple CEO Tim Cook, one of the most recognizable names in the financial world.
+Several expert witnesses have testified on each side.
+Big-name executives have also taken the stand.
+Epic founder and CEO Tim Sweeney was first up, and Apple CEO Tim Cook, one of the most recognizable names in the financial world, launched into testimony on Friday.

 Die-hard Apple fans will also recognize such names as Apple fellow Phil Schiller, Senior Vice President of Software Engineering Craig Federighi and Senior Vice President of Internet Software Eddy Cue.
-We’ll also probably hear from software engineer Scott Forstall, who left Apple but was instrumental in the development of the iPhone.
+Third parties were also invited on, including Xbox Vice President of Business Development Lori Wright, who testified for Epic but was protested by Apple in subsequent filings, which requested the court throw out her testimony.

 What’s at stake here?